 COVID-19 is transmitted mainly by droplets and aerosols, and very rarely by contact with soiled surfaces (fomites).
 See the questions Is the SARS-CoV-2 coronavirus transmitted by aerosols? and How is COVID-19 caught?
 Droplets remain suspended in the air for only a few seconds, while aerosols can remain there for several hours.
 It is therefore possible to be contaminated by aerosols exhaled in an enclosed space by a contagious person without close interaction to that person.

-Some cases of indirect transmission of the SARS-CoV-2 coronavirus have been described:
+A few cases of indirect transmission of coronavirus SARS-CoV-2 have been described, for example:

 - 13 cases on a train while the infected person was off the train.
 In one of the cases, the infected person sat exactly where the contagious person was.
 In the other 12 cases, the infected person sat in the same row, or in one of the next two rows.
 The persons sitting in the next rows were not examined.
 Therefore, it would appear that these contaminations were aerosolized.
 The study does not specify the time elapsed between the passage of the infectious person and the infected person.

 - a case on a bus in which a person with COVID-19 had left the bus 30 minutes earlier.

 - a case in an elevator when the contagious person had taken the elevator two minutes before.